 He was Master of the school in Stratford-upon-Avon in 1477.

-In 1484, Foxe was in Paris where he met with Henry Tudor, who was planning to cease the English throne, and recruited into his service.
+In 1484, Foxe was in Paris where he met with Henry Tudor, who was planning to seize the English throne, and recruited into his service.
 In January 1485 Richard III prevented Foxe's appointment to the vicarage of Stepney because was keeping company with the "great rebel, Henry ap Tuddor."

 After Bosworth Henry VIII confirmed him as Vicar of Stepney.
 Following that he was appointed Principal Secretary, and soon afterwards Lord Privy Seal, and elected Bishop of Exeter on 29 January 1487.
 In February 1492, he was transferred to the see of Bath and Wells.